-Throughout the year, Helping Wings provides a number of flying training opportunities to local disabled people.
-Helping Wings intends to purchase an adaptation to the flying controls which would allow a lower limb disabled person to complete their Private Pilot’s Licence.
+Throughout the year, Helping Wings provides a number of flying experiences to local disabled people.
+Helping Wings will shortly be purchasing an adaptation to the flying controls which will allow a lower limb disabled person to complete their Private Pilot’s Licence.

-Helping Wings is grateful for the financial support of the Ports of Jersey who, for the third year, are covering the cost of the scholarship.
+Helping Wings is grateful for the financial support of the Ports of Jersey who, for the fourth year, are covering the cost of the scholarship.